deepfence/ThreatMapper/docs/docs/cloudscanner/aws.md

         --version CLOUD_SCANNER_HELM_CHART_VERSION
     ```

-## Cloud Scanner on EC2 instance using IAM Roles
+## Cloud Scanner on EC2 Instance

 :::info

 **Pre-requisite:**
 - Install docker and docker compose on the EC2 instance([refer docker documentation for installation instructions](https://docs.docker.com/engine/install/))
-- If a existing EC2 instance is used, check if docker and docker compose plugins are installed on the EC2 instance
+- If an existing EC2 instance is used, check if docker and docker compose plugins are installed on the EC2 instance
 :::

-### Single Account Cloud Scanner on EC2 instance using IAM Roles
+### Single Account Cloud Scanner on EC2 Instance using IAM Roles
 1. Create the IAM role and instance profile for deepfence cloud scanner using the cloudformation script [deepfence-cloud-scanner-single-account-iam-role](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://deepfence-public.s3.amazonaws.com/cloud-scanner/self-hosted/ec2/single-account-ec2-iam-role/deepfence-cloud-scanner-single-account-iam-role.template)
 2. Note the instance profile from the cloudformation stack output
 3. Modify the EC2 instance, add the instance profile created by cloudformation script